Stepping Into Sustainability: 3 Ways the Oil, Gas and Chemical Industries are Preparing to Hit Net-Zero

 Addressing Sustainability Roadblocks

-As the 2021 United Nations Climate Change Conference approaches (also known as COP26), the oil and gas industry continues to keep an eye on upcoming climate change challenges.
 As the pressure to adapt grows globally, a significant roadblock remains: Implementing a sustainability program is extremely difficult.
 It requires novel operational management strategies that will affect the industry to its core, down to the element level of carbon extraction and subsequent emission into the atmosphere.

 Top organizations in the oil, gas and chemical space are implementing specific measures to remain on target as pending regulations and net-zero targets approach.
 Discover three (3) crucial ways your company can prepare to step into sustainability.

 It is crucial that your organization invest time and resources into operationalizing Environmental, Social and Governance (ESG) and sustainability reporting metrics.
 This necessity emerges from the White House’s recent Congressional Review Act revoking the Methane Rule that previously prevented Methane from being a regulated greenhouse gas.

 In addition, the CLEAN Future Act is also in effect.
 This bill includes provisions for reducing 2012 methane emissions by 65% before 2025 and 90% by 2030.
 To do this, the bill directs the EPA to finalize regulations by the end of 2022 to meet the 2025 goal.
 These 2022 regulations cover both new and existing sources “from every segment of oil and natural gas systems, including oil and natural gas production, processing, transmission, distribution, and storage.”